 How is rosacea diagnosed?

 Your healthcare provider will ask about your symptoms and health history.
 They may also ask about your family’s health history.
 They will give you a physical exam.
-The physical exam will include looking closely at your skin and eyes.
+This exam will include looking closely at your skin and eyes.
 There are no tests that can confirm a diagnosis of rosacea.
 But sometimes testing is done.
 This is to make sure you don't have another skin condition that may look similar.

 How is rosacea treated?